-The April 2018 Update, the next big upgrade to Windows 10, will begin rolling out via Windows Update from 8 May, but you could still be in for a long wait.
+The October 2018 Update, the next big upgrade to Windows 10, is rolling out via Windows Update from October 9th, but you could be in for a long wait before it arrives.

 The easiest way to get the update

-Microsoft has indicated that going to Settings -> Update & security -> Windows Update and clicking on the button Check for updates should trigger the April 2018 Update to begin downloading on most machines, providing you are using "an actively serviced version of Windows 10".
+Microsoft has indicated that going to Settings -> Update & security -> Windows Update and clicking on the button Check for updates should trigger the October 2018 Update to begin downloading on many machines, providing you are using "an actively serviced version of Windows 10".

 Download the update

-At some point around Monday 30 April, Microsoft should let licensed users of Windows 10 manually upgrade to the April 2018 Update using the following tools.
+Microsoft allows licensed users of Windows 10 manually upgrade to the October 2018 Update using the following tools.
 Here's what you need to do:

 - To download the Windows 10 Update Assistant, go to this link and click the 'Update Now' button under the 'Download Windows 10' heading.